-Arthur Schomburg was a Puerto Rican historian, writer, and activist in the United States who researched and raised awareness of the great contributions that Afro-Latin Americans and African-Americans have made to society.
+[dropcap size=small]A[/dropcap]rthur Schomburg was a Puerto Rican historian, writer, and activist in the United States who researched and raised awareness of the great contributions that Afro-Latino Americans and African-Americans have made to society.
 Schomburg’s belief that “history must restore what slavery took away” led to his collecting one of the world’s largest libraries of African American books, prints, and artifacts.
 The Schomburg Center for Research in Black Culture at the New York Public Library (NYPL) branch in Harlem, was named in his honor.

 Schomburg immigrated to New York on April 17, 1891, and settled in the Harlem section of Manhattan.
 After experiencing racial discrimination in the US, he began calling himself “Afroborinqueño” which means “Afro-Puerto Rican”.
 Schomburg was very active in the liberation movements of Puerto Rico and Cuba.
 He joined Los Independientes, a club actively devoted to aiding Puerto Rico’s movement for independence.
 Not yet 17, he began attending night school at Manhattan Central High School while working such jobs as an elevator operator, a bellhop, a printer, and a porter.
-He was present at the meeting when Marti founded the Cuban Revolutionary Party (Partido Revolucionario Cubano).
+Schomburg was present at the meeting when the Cuban Revolutionary Party (Partido Revolucionario Cubano) was founded by José Marti.
 Within a few months Schomburg helped to organize Las Dos Antillas (The Two Islands) and served as secretary of the group.
 The club pledged “actively to assist in the independence of Cuba and Puerto Rico,” vowing to remain an active organization until both regions attained their independence.
 Schomburg used the pen name “Guarionex” for his writings during this time.

 In 1896, Schomburg began teaching Spanish in New York.
 From 1901 to 1906 he was employed as messenger and clerk in the law firm of Pryor, Mellis and Harris, New York City.
 In 1906, he began working for the Bankers Trust Company.
 Later, he became a supervisor of the Caribbean and Latin American Mail Section, and held that until he left in 1929.
 While supporting himself and his family (three more children were born to Schomburg and his third wife, Elizabeth Green), Schomburg began his intellectual work of writing about Caribbean and African-American history.
 His first known article, “Is Hayti Decadent?”, was published in 1904 in The Unique Advertiser.
 In 1909 he wrote Placido, a Cuban Martyr, a short pamphlet about the poet and independence fighter Gabriel de la Concepción Valdés.